Josxy/Smart-Parking-System/README.md

 The simulation clock advances using a next-event time advance mechanism.
 Instead of progressing in fixed time intervals, the simulation jumps directly to the time of the next scheduled event from the FEL.
 ### Event scheduling Approach
-1. Initialize
+1. **Initialize**
-  * The simulation starts by scheduling the first vehicle arrival and the simulation end event.
+   The simulation starts by scheduling the first vehicle arrival and the simulation end event.

-2. Process events
+2. **Process events**
    The simulation continuously:
    * Retrieves the next event from the FEL,
    * Advances the clock to the event’s time,
    * Executes the event logic.

-3. Event execution
+3. **Event execution**
    Each event updates the state of the parking lot and may schedule new events.
 For example:
    * A vehicle arrival checks for free slots.
 If available, a parking start event is scheduled; otherwise, the vehicle joins the waiting queue.
-  * A parking end (departure) frees up a slot and, if there are waiting vehicles, triggers the next parking start e **Future Evenets**
+   * A parking end (departure) frees up a slot and, if there are waiting vehicles, triggers the next parking start event.
+**Future Evenets**
 * **Arrival event:**??
 * **Service completion event:**??